Vai al contenuto principale

 Course delivery

-Members of the PhD board will use a combination of frontal teaching (online and/or in presence), student/teamwork presentations, laboratory/field practicals.
-These core activities will be complemented by a cycle of “SUSTNET seminars” with invited speakers from partner institutions and collaborators.
+Members of the PhD board will use a combination of frontal teaching, student/teamwork writing, laboratory/field practicals.

 Oggetto: